Common Space Reservations

 - The hosts are also responsible to inform all guests of MHC policies and community standards and must actively work to uphold these standards.

 - Common Space event reservations can not be approved during 24 hour quiet hours, reading days, or the final exam period.

 - Weekend happenings must end by 1am, at which point guests must be dispersed, food and beverage service stopped, music turned off and cleanup begun.
 Cleanup can continue past 1 am as necessary.

 - Hosts are responsible for not exceeding the 50 person maximum (inclusive of the hosts, and others helping to make the event happen).
 Use of posts on facebook, myspace, confessional, your room door or by yelling “I’m having a party” down your hallway, might make this harder on you to be compliant.
 If more than 50 attendees (including random people) arrive, it is the hosts’ responsibility to disperse them until the total attendance is under 50 total or to shut the event down if the 50 person maximum capacity cannot be maintained.
 Hosts must be diligent in watching the capacity at all times.

 - Plan your finances ahead of time.
 Hosts can not charge guests for admission, food, entertainment or beverages.

 - Music must be played at a reasonable level to maintain a considerate environment in your hall, and neighboring halls.

 - For the duration of the event and clean up period, both hosts are responsible for upholding all college policies and laws.
-Hosts may also be held responsible for any property damage in the hall caused by any SPE attendee.
+Hosts may also be held responsible for any property damage in the hall caused by any attendee.

 - The hosts are responsible for event clean up and restoring the lounge/living room to its original condition.